Monotonicity of eigenstate thermalization hypothesis in two-dimensional systems: Models and method

 $\langle i,j\rangle$ denotes all nearest-neighbour sites.
 The first term is the kinetic term and the second term in the nearest-neighbour interaction term where $n_i=b^{\dagger}_ib_i$ is the occupation number at site $i$.
 The boson number is a conserved quantity.
 We work in a fixed particle sector of this Hamiltonian.
 We fix $U=0.1$ for which the system is chaotic.

-We work with systems of size $4\times 4$ sites with $4$ particles and $5\times 5$ sites with $5$ particles to study the system size dependence of the flattening rate.
-The corresponding dimensions of the Fock spaces are $1820$ and $53130$ respectively.
-To study the dependence on the particle number, we considered the systems of size with $4\times 5$ sites but with different particle numbers, viz., 4,5 and 6 bosons.
-The corresponding dimensions of the Fock spaces are $4845$, $15504$ and $38760$ respectively.
+We work with systems of size $4\times 4$ lattice sites with 4 bosons, $4\times 5$ lattice sites with 4, 5 and 6 bosons, $5\times 5$ lattice sites with 4 and 5 bosons, $3\times 5$ lattice sites with 5 bosons, $3\times 6$ lattice sites with 5, 6 and 7 bosons, and $3\times 7$ lattice sites with 6 bosons.
+The dimensions of the Fock space ranges from $1820$ upto $54264$.
+The Hamiltonian has discrete symmetries under $180^{\circ}$ rotation operation $\mathcal{R}_{\pi}$ and reflection operation about the x-axis $\mathcal{P}_x$ (reflection about the y-axis $\mathcal{P}_y=\mathcal{R}_{\pi}\mathcal{P}_x$) \cite{Sandvik_2010}.
+But we will not resolve these symmetries because it is not necessary for ETH analysis and it is well-known that this system is chaotic.

 The Hamiltonian matrix is diagonalized using exact diagonalization.
-We cannot use sparse matrix techniques because the entire Fock space is required.
 We considered two observables, namely, the kinetic energy term (an extensive operator) and the occupation number of a single site (an intensive operator).